Mental healthcare

 Services dealing with eating disorders in the UAE

-If you, or someone you love, are struggling with an eating disorder in the UAE, please know that there is support.
+If you or someone you know is struggling with an eating disorder in the UAE, please know that there is support.
 Most expats would rather go to a private clinic but there are a few public options.
 A referral may need to come from your primary care doctor, so be sure to check with the individual clinic about this.
 Also, be sure to ask if they take your insurance.

 There are a number of private clinics and hospitals in the UAE.
 These provide expert eating disorder treatment, many on a flexible outpatient basis.
 Here are a few good options: